 Calvados Michel Huard-Guillouet

 The Huard family has lived on the Le Pertyer property in the “Suisee-Normand” (AOC Calvados) for seven generations; Jean-Francois Guillouet took over in 2012 when his grandfather Michel passed away.
-Nearly 1,800 trees on standard rootstock grace the 15-hectare the property, which is considered the most admired in AOC Calvados.
+Nearly 1,800 trees on standard rootstock (hautes-tiges) grace the 15-hectare the property, which is considered the most admired in AOC Calvados.
 The soil is loamy, composed of an ideal combination of silt and clay and about 30 varieties of apples are grown on the property, predominantly from the sweet and bittersweet categories.
-Jean-Francois ferments and ages his cider for about eight months before it is single-distilled in a traveling column still.
-The spirits then go into large, elongated barrels stained black by time, or well-seasoned, 400-liter barrels ideal for developing complex flavor.
+Jean-Francois ferments and ages his cider for about 8–12 months before it is single distilled in a traveling, wood-fired column still.
+The spirits then go into large, elongated barrels (stained black by time) or well-seasoned, 400-liter barrels ideal for developing complex flavor.